Tekn-drive/Arnoldizer/README.md

 # Arnoldizer

 This encryption application generates random ID and encrypts it using a special arithmetic operation.
-It uses an ArrayList which contains an object called ArnoldID.
-The object ArnoldID contains properties as id and arnold_encrypted which is the encryption key for that Arnold ID.
+It uses an ArrayList which contains objects called ArnoldID.
+The object ArnoldID contains properties as id which is the Arnold ID and arnold_encrypted which is the encryption key for that Arnold ID.

 The methods utilized in this project are in the Encrypt class, those methods are:
 * generateID = generates Arnold ID by concatenating random number from 100 to 999 with the string "JA".
 * arnoldEncrypt = does the special arithmetic operation to the number formed by the last 3 digits of the Arnold ID by multiplying it with 15 then dividing it by 6.

 This app has 3 options which are to generate a new Arnold ID which is done by the generateID method, view all of the generated Arnold IDs